Cuca’s Picks: BALI

 Pande Egi

-A destination for Bali’s most iconic dish (babi guling), Pande Egi has earned a solid reputation serving quite possible the best version.
-Their menu is simple, with one option of food served in either a normal or larger portion with everything assembled fresh.
+A destination for Bali’s most iconic dish (Babi Guling), Pande Egi has earned a solid reputation serving quite possible the best version around.
+Their menu is simple, with only one option of food served in either a normal or larger portion with everything assembled fresh.
 Coconuts are cleverly served ice-cold from the freezer and not to be missed.

 Siboghana Waroeng

-Traditional Balinese house with simple home-style cooking spanning back 3 generations.
-A memorable experience of daily Balinese life and the way food and family’s eat and live.
+A rare peak inside a traditional Balinese house with simple home-style cooking spanning back 3 generations.
+A memorable experience of daily Balinese life and the way food and families have eaten and live together for centuries.